DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ## 1. Check your qualifications

 Before you apply, you must [check your qualifications](/non-uk-teachers/non-uk-qualifications).
-If you gained your qualifications outside the UK, we can help you check they meet the required standard in England.
+If you gained your qualifications outside the UK, we can help you check if they meet the required standard in England.

 To get help with your qualifications, you can use the live chat service at the bottom of this page.
 Or you can call us on +44 800 389 2500.
 Calls will be charged at your country's standard rate.